 Without Laocoön to warn the city of Troy, the Trojans misinterpreted this omen of the great serpents killing Laocoön and his two sons, and assumed the horse to be a tribute from the Greeks and brought it into the city, past all their defences.
 At night after the Trojans celebrated their supposed victory and had fallen asleep, Ulysses and his best Greek soldiers came out from inside their hiding place in the giant horse, opened the gates to the Greek army which had sailed back in secret.
 Having gained entry into the city, the Greeks defeated the Trojans.

-The Laocoön sculpture, which was documented by the writer Pliny, the Elder who saw it in the Imperial Palace of Emperor Titus.
+The Laocoön sculpture was first documented by the writer Pliny, the Elder who saw it in the Imperial Palace of Emperor Titus.
 It was commissioned by the emperor in the first century A.D. and made by the Rhodes sculptors as a copy of a bronze original from the 2nd century B.C.

 The Laocoön sculpture was buried and lost during the turbulent times at the end of the Roman Empire.
 It was rediscovered in 1506 near the Domus Aurea of Nero.
-When the statue was first discovered in a vineyard, Pope Julius II was informed.
+When the statue was discovered in a vineyard, Pope Julius II was informed.
 The Pope was an enthusiastic classicist and sent his court artist, Michelangelo to determine its worth and supervise the unearthing of the statue.
-The statue was placed for public viewing in a niche in the wall of the Belvedere Garden at the Vatican, which is now part of the Vatican Museums
+The statue was placed on public view in a niche in the wall of the Belvedere Garden at the Vatican, which is now part of the Vatican Museums